 - To think before we discard—reusing, recycling and composting as much waste as possible will help reduce air and land pollution, and reduce the amount going into landfills.

 - To share our experience and grow—happy, well-informed staff are a crucial asset to our success, and to our visitors’ experience.
 Through encouragement and training, Wellington Zoo empowers its people to actively participate in our sustainability journey.

-- To build a future for wildlife—conservation is at the core of all we do at Wellington Zoo.
+- To nurture our community—we share many dreams with our community and through reciprocal involvement we will step forwards towards our sustainability goals together.
+To build a future for wildlife—conservation is at the core of all we do at Wellington Zoo.
 We aim to be a 21st century conservation agency which builds community understanding and support for positive action for the world’s animal species.